aptech/docs/docs/CR-vartypef.rst

     :param f: file handle of an open file
     :type f: scalar

-    :returns: y (*Nx1 vector of ones and zeros*), 1 if variable is numeric, 0 if character.
+    :return y: 1 if variable is numeric, 0 if character.

+    :type y: Nx1 vector of ones and zeros

 Remarks
 -------